Letractively/uliweb/apps/Documents/files/deployment.rst

 ~~~~~~~~~~~

 #.
 You should refer to the `mod_wsgi <http://code.google.com/p/modwsgi/>`_ document, and
-   install the mod_wsgi.so for Apache.
+   install the mod_wsgi.so module for Apache.

    * Copy mod_wsgi.so to apache/modules directory.